RedSoutherly/redsoutherly.github.io/_notes/Public/ARStudentship/Summer Wrap-up - Partial Pipeline.md

 Before any training sessions have been run the dataset directory will only have "train" and "test" sub-directories.
 Both contain sets of images for what I hope is clear purposes.
 The only difference being that the train directory will contain a file named "train.json" (must be named this for scripts to work), this is the json file containing the COCO annotation data for all the images in the train directory.
 The test images do not need to be annotated currently.

 ### Training a model
 In order to run a training session on the dataset we use the deep_trainer.py script.
 Making sure that the script is adjacent to the dataset in the directory as shown, we can pass some command line arguments to train a model.
-The first argument is the directory name of the dataset we want to use, the second we use to tell the script how many classes the dataset contains, and the third is the amount of iteration we want to train for.
+The first argument is the directory name of the dataset we want to use, the second we use to tell the script how many classes the dataset contains, and the third is the amount of iterations we want to train for.

-So to train the scene_occlusion dataset (which has one class) for 5000 iterations; we would run the following command:
+So to train on the scene_occlusion dataset (which has one class) for 5000 iterations; we would run the following command:
 ```sh
 python deep_trainier.py scene_occlusion 1 5000
 ```